Dapp-Stack/Dapp-Stack/README.md

 # [DApp Stack](https://dapp-stack.org) &middot; [![CircleCI](https://circleci.com/gh/Dapp-Stack/Dapp-Stack.svg?style=svg)](https://circleci.com/gh/Dapp-Stack/Dapp-Stack) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Dapp-Stack/Dapp-Stack/blob/master/LICENSE) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://dapp-stack.org/docs/how-to-contribute.html#your-first-pull-request)

-DApp Stack is a JavaScript toolbelt to develop DApp with ease
+DApp Stack is a JavaScript toolkit to develop DApp with ease

-* **Convention over Configuration:** DApp Stack makes it painless to create DApp.
-You will be able to be from zero to development in less time that you would expect, the only thing we require is that you have node.js LTS installed on your system.
+* **Convention over Configuration:** DApp Stack makes it painless to create DApp allowing you to go from zero to development in less time that you would expect, the only thing we require is that you have node.js LTS installed on your system.
 We kept the configuration to a minimum and if you need to change it, it will be very simple and well documented.
 * **Compatibility:** You love the web and we love it too.
-We make sure that DApp Stack is well integrated with your favorite web framework, if you prefer to develop without any of them, it is fine too.
+We ensure that DApp Stack is well integrated with your favorite web framework, if you prefer to develop without any of them, that is fine too.
 * **Modularity:** We don't make assumptions about the rest of your technology stack, so you can develop new features using DApp
 Stack packages without changing everything.
-DApp Stack can also be used as a whole if you wish too and we aim to provide full support of the stack.
+DApp Stack can also be used as a whole if you wish to and we aim to provide full support of the stack.

 [Learn how to use DApp Stack in your own project](https://dapp-stack.org/docs/getting-started.html).